vonglasow/atoum-documentation/source/en/asserters/dateInterval.inc.rst

 .. hint::
    ``isNotIdenticalTo`` is an inherited method from ``object`` asserter.
-   Pour plus d'informations, reportez-vous à la documentation de :ref:`object::isNotIdenticalTo <object-is-not-identical-to>`
+   For more information, refer to the documentation :ref:`object::isNotIdenticalTo <object-is-not-identical-to>`

 .. _date-interval-is-zero: